xolodniy/backoffice_app/README.md

     totalVolume: 5.0    -variable of availible total space on slack.
     restVolume: 0.0     -variable of rest space, when we want send report.

-#### App
-    var slackMinSize = 0.5 - variable of minimum space on slack when report will send.
-Now it is 0.5 Gb.
 #### Cron manager parameters
     "00 00 07 * * *"    — cron prefence for adding tasks